 - Request the transfer of your personal data to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 Time limit to respond

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made several requests.
 In this case, we will notify you and keep you updated.

-ILAE British Chapter uses GoDaddy to host the ILAE British website.
+ILAE British Branch uses GoDaddy to host the ILAE British website.
 GoDaddy have been specifically chosen by us as an appropriate provider and we have concluded that the privacy and security arrangements are appropriate.
 The server is held in the US.
 Under data protection law we must ensure appropriate safeguards where data is transferred outside the EU.
 The safeguard here is the EU-US Privacy Shield.